bootlin/snagboot/SECURITY.md

 ## Reporting a Vulnerability

 Vulnerabilities may be reported privately if necessary.
-On the official Snagboot GitHub repository, got to "Security and quality">"Report a vulnerability", and follow the instructions to submit a vulnerability report.
+On the official Snagboot GitHub repository, go to "Security and quality">"Report a vulnerability", and follow the instructions to submit a vulnerability report.